 Find Good Places to Walk Dogs in Dorset

 Dorset backs onto Devon to create a really unique, craggy, coastal experience.
 This is a county that’s home to some of the most famous sights on the south coast.
 If you’re keen to show your pup the best views England has to offer, check out these great walks.
-Take a look at some cracking dog friendly pubs in Dorset, too!
+Take a look at some wonderful pet friendly days out in Dorset.

 The Best Walks in Dorset for Dogs to Explore